Trains in the UK

-The information above was last checked on 9/25/21.
+The information above was last checked on 1/24/22.
 Remember to review the latest COVID-19 travel safety regulations for your train between Linz and Hamburg as this information can change.

-Entry into Austria is allowed for: Entry is partially open for citizens and permanent residents of Germany
+International entry is allowed for: Entry is partially open for citizens and permanent residents of Germany

 The government of Austria has imposed these measures to reduce the spread of COVID-19: